manifoldxyz/royalty-registry-solidity/README.md

 The common interface attempts to unify the various royalty specifications currently in existence.

 As new standards are adopted, they can be added to the registry.
 If new standards require a more complex output, the royalty registry can be upgraded.

+Overrides are emitted as events so anyone can re-create the registry.